niHonkage/DocsLearning/en/guides/model-configuration/customizable-model.md

 * Invocation Error Mapping Table

-  When a model invocation error occurs, it needs to be mapped to the Runtime-specified `InvokeError` type to facilitate Dify's different subsequent processing for different errors.
+  When a model invocation error occurs, it needs to be mapped to the Runtime-specified `InvokeError` type to facilitate Fusionworks's different subsequent processing for different errors.

   Runtime Errors: